Gordon C. McCord

 Prior to graduate school, Gordon studied poverty traps, foreign aid, and poverty reduction strategies in his position as special assistant to Jeffrey Sachs at the Earth Institute and at the UN Millennium Project.

 Gordon’s research focuses on understanding the changing role of geography in economic development.
-His dissertation work used weather to model the effect of malaria on child mortality and fertility behavior.
-Other work looks to understand the role of geography in Chinese city growth and the role of agricultural productivity on India’s structural change.
-Gordon’s public health research includes financial modeling of primary health care systems in sub-Saharan Africa, and his paper in the American Journal of Tropical Medicine and Hygiene uses GIS and ecology data to estimate the cost of fully deploying anti-malaria interventions across Africa.
+Current projects include using weather to model the effect of malaria on child mortality and fertility behavior; understanding the role of geography in Chinese city growth; and modeling the role of physical geography on the timing of economic takeoff around the world.
+Gordon’s public health research includes financial modeling of primary health care systems in sub-Saharan Africa, as well as modeling the effects of climate change on the burden of malaria.

 - Corresponding Editor for Consilience: The Journal of Sustainable Development

 - Lecture in Coursera’s course on “Our Energy Future”